NV-9/viswamedha.com/README.md

 # viswamedha.com
 [viswamedha.com](https://viswamedha.com) is my personal website, designed to showcase my services and portfolio.
-This release marks the `fourth` iteration of the site, featuring a custom mail server, a reworked CSS theme for a fresh look, and enhanced consistency across all pages.
+This release marks the `fourth` iteration of the site, featuring some new ideas (see below), a reworked CSS theme for a fresh look, and enhanced consistency across all pages.
 Subdomains were removed due to site authentication incompatibilities, but I hope to implement them again in the future.
 Additionally, several key optimizations have been implemented to improve performance and functionality.

 ## Built with
 [![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)](https://reactjs.org/)